 - Shop for produce often choose quick and easy

 - Keep cooked staples on hand

 - Keep sauces on hand

 - Make extra supper for the next day's lunch or snacks

-- Shop the perimeter of the store
+- Shop perimeter of store

 Shop for produce often and stock up on non-perishable items.
 Frozen fruit and vegetables are handy and very healthy.
 This way if you need to stop by the supermarket during a busy week, it will just take a minute.